Home ➜ How to Create a Thermometer Chart in Excel

 - Enter target value (I’m using 100 here) and in the achievement cell insert the actual achievement value.

-- After that, we have to insert three simple formulas in rest of the three cells.
+- After that, we have to insert three simple formulas in rest of the three cells (these formulas will show achievement value if it is falling in their range).

 - Now select the target, excellent, good, and bad cells and insert a column chart.